FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 - **F**indable: a wide selection of the extracted data is indexed in a database, powering a the search with highly customizable queries and modular search parameters.
 - **A**ccessible: the same database specifies clear API and GUI protocols on how retrieve the _full_ data extracted.
-- **I**nteroperable: with have a diverse team of experts who interface with various materials science communities, looking into harmonizing data representations and insights among them.
+- **I**nteroperable: we have a diverse team of experts who interface with various materials science communities, looking into harmonizing data representations and insights among them.
 Following the NOMAD standard also opens up the (meta)data to the NOMAD apps eco-system.
 - **R**eproducible: data is not standalone, but has a history, a vision, a workflow behind it.
 Our schema aims to capture the full context necessary for understanding and even regenerating via metadata.

 ## Modular Design and Plugins